Pragmas Accepted by GCC#

 aliases.

-to be weak, as if the declaration had the attribute of the same name.
-The pragma may appear before or after the declaration ofsymbol
+symbolto be weak, as if the declaration had the attribute of the same name.
+The pragma may appear before or after the declaration ofsymbol.
+It is not an error forsymbolto never be defined at all.#pragma weak symbol1 = symbol2This pragma declares

-is not defined in the current translation unit.
+symbol1to be a weak alias ofsymbol2.
+It is an error ifsymbol2is not defined in the current translation unit.

 Diagnostic Pragmas#